 This course covers the traditional topics from abstract algebra, including groups, rings, integral domains, fields, and homomorphic and isomorphic relationships, as well as standard topics from geometry, including axiomatic systems in both Euclidean and Non-Euclidean geometrics and transformational geometry with vectors and matrices.
 The focus for the class is the contemporary applications of the concepts presented, together with the weaving together of geometric and algebraic themes.
 Linear algebra is the integrating theme.

+Advanced Writing.
 In this course, each student will complete an independent research project in mathematics under the direction of a faculty member who will serve as the project director.
 The student and the project director will work together to select a topic that is of interest to the student, and at the end of the project the student will complete a written report and an illustrated presentation of the work involved.

 Independent study is open to junior and senior students only.
 At the time of application, a student must have earned a 3.0 cumulative grade point average.
 A student may register for no more than three (3) semester hours of independent study in any one term.
 In all cases, registration for independent study must be approved by the appropriate department chairperson and the Vice President for Academic Affairs.